1WrongfulGoose6/ASD-OmniTrade/README.md

 # ASD-OmniTrade
 OmniTrade, a trading platform for stocks, crypto, ETFs, options, etc.
+This is a webook test.